MP Estate Planning UK

 how to put my house in a trust

-Protecting your family’s assets and ensuring they are distributed according to your wishes is a crucial aspect of estate planning through trust.
-By placing your house in a trust, you can safeguard your property and maintain control over its distribution.
+Protecting your family home and ensuring it passes to the right people is one of the most important aspects of estate planning through trust.
+By placing your house in a trust, you can shield your property from threats like care fees, divorce, and inheritance tax (IHT) — while maintaining control over how and when it is distributed.

 Key Takeaways

-• Understand the benefits of putting your house in a trust for asset protection.
+• Understand the benefits of putting your house in a trust for asset protection against care fees, divorce, and IHT.

-• Discover the steps involved in transferring your house into a trust.
+• Discover the steps involved in transferring your house into a trust, including how mortgaged properties are handled differently from unmortgaged ones.

-• Explore the tax implications of placing your house in a trust.
+• Explore the inheritance tax, income tax, and capital gains tax implications of placing your house in a trust — and why, for most family homes, the tax charges are often zero.

 Understanding Trusts and Their Benefits